-&lt;sup>509 Articles 143(1) and 166(3) Civil Registration Code.
+Articles 143(1) and 166(3) Civil Registration Code.

-&lt;sup>511 Article 129(4) Aliens Act.
+Article 129(4) Aliens Act.
 The time limit can be extended by 3 months in particularly complex cases but the applicant must be informed of the extension of the time limit (Article 129(5) Aliens Act) and the application is automatically accepted in the absence of a decision at the end of the 3-month time limit extension (Article 129(6) Aliens Act).

-A former beneficiary of international protection whose refugee status has ceased because he or she has voluntarily re-availed him or herself of the protection of the country of nationality or, having lost his or her nationality, has voluntarily re-acquired it, can be refused long term residence status (see Cessation).
+A former beneficiary of international protection whose refugee status has ceased because he or she has voluntarily re-availed him or herself of the protection of the country of nationality or, having lost his or her nationality, has voluntarily re-acquired it, can be refused long term residence status (see Cessation).585

-The SEF is not in possession of statistics regarding the number of long-term residence status attributed to beneficiaries of international protection.
-As the main provider of legal information and assistance to asylum seekers and beneficiaries of international protection, CPR is not aware of any issuance of long-term residence status to beneficiaries of international protection in 2017 and has provided legal assistance in a very limited number of cases for that purpose.
+SEF did not share statistics regarding the number of long-term residence status attributed to beneficiaries of international protection.
+As the main provider of legal information and assistance to asylum seekers and beneficiaries of international protection, CPR is not aware of any issuance of long-term residence status to beneficiaries of international protection in 2018 and has provided legal assistance in a very limited number of cases for that purpose.
 According to its experience, access to such status by beneficiaries of international protection is very rare for reasons mostly related to lack of information and awareness, adequate financial resources, insufficient language skills and the priority given to applications for Naturalisation.